kristab33/CM2017-AudioMicro/README.md

 # CM2017-AudioMicro
-Phase Vocoder Based Audio Microscope from my Codemash 2017 Talk "Building an Audio Microscope",

-Updated 5/5/2017 for Stir Trek 2017 Talk "Building an Audio Microscope Vol. 2" by Krista Campbell
+Phase Vocoder Based Audio Microscope from my Stir Trek 2017 Talk "Building an Audio Microscope Vol. 2" by Krista Campbell An update to my Codemash 2017 Talk "Building an Audio Microscope"

 This runs on PureData (PD) by Miller Puckette and the patch itself is based upon the Phase Vocoder engine created by Miller Puckette.